Aeonium x hybridum

 Aeonium x barbatum

-Aeonium x hybridum, also known as Aeonium x barbatum is a succulent perennial that forms a tufted bush up to 6 inches (15 cm) tall and up to 12 inches (30) cm wide.
-Leaves are arranged in terminal rosettes up to 4 inches (10 cm) in diameter.
-They are green above with a brown median line, paler below, marked especially on the under side with many longitudinal oblong glands which are at first green and raised, later brown and collapsed.
-The compact flattish heads of golden flowers appear in spring.
+Aeonium x hybridum, also known as Aeonium x barbatum, is a succulent plant that grows up to 6 inches (15 cm) tall and up to 12 inches (30) cm wide, forming a tufted bush.
+Leaves are arranged in terminal rosettes that grow up to 4 inches (10 cm) in diameter.
+They are green above with a brown median line, paler below, marked especially on the underside with many longitudinal oblong glands at first green and raised, later brown and collapsed.
+The compact flattish heads of golden yellow flowers appear in spring.

 USDA hardiness zones 9b to 11b: from 25 °F (−3.9 °C) to 50 °F (+10 °C).